proplot-dev/proplot/docs/tutorial1.rst

 DataArray <http://xarray.pydata.org/en/stable/data-structures.html>`__
-to any plotting command, the x-axis label, y-axis label, legend label, colorbar label, and/or title are configured from the metadata, and labels and colorbars can be generated on-the-fly.
+to any plotting command, the x-axis label, y-axis label, legend label, colorbar label, and/or title are configured from the metadata, and legends and colorbars can be generated on-the-fly.
 This restores some of the convenience you get with the builtin
 `pandas <https://pandas.pydata.org>`__ and
 `xarray <https://pandas.pydata.org>`__ plotting tools.
 This feature is